-As part of this global effort to advance the dialogue and progress of the SDG monitoring, Education at a Glance is devoting for the second year a chapter to this universal education agenda.
+As part of this global effort to advance the dialogue and progress of the SDG monitoring, Education at a Glance continues to devote a chapter to this universal education agenda.
 The chapter aims to provide an assessment of where OECD and partner countries stand on their way to meeting the SDG targets.
 Depending on the focus of each edition, the selected global and thematic SDG indicators presented may differ from year to year.
 Thus, the SDG presentation draws on the general framework of Education at a Glance.

-Equity in Education at a Glance 2018
+Tertiary education in Education at a Glance 2019